Chilam Josh Festival To Commence From May 13 - UrduPoint

 Kalashi festivals are famous throughout the world and celebrated in different months of the year.
 The Chilam Joshi festival starts at Rumbur valley and then festivities extend to other valleys of Kalash.
 People pray for the protection of their fields and animals before going to their fields and for this purpose, they usually spread milk on their Gods.

-On the first day, the Z’oshi/Zosh ceremony takes place, where boys and girls go to the higher pastures to pluck wildflowers and walnut leaves to the beat of drums.
+On the first day, the Joshi/Josh ceremony takes place, where boys and girls go to the higher pastures to pluck wildflowers and walnut leaves to the beat of drums.

 On second day, C’irik pi pi (Milk drinking and distribution day) is held, in which goat stables are decorated with wildflowers and walnut leaves, singing rituals, and ceremonies take place in every village.